felixfilipi/E-eyes/README.md

 * etc.

 The setup files will be pushed onthis repository ASAP.

-# Telkom Digital Platform

- We are using antares as our mqtt provider to help two directional communication between server and device.

 For further documentation will be updated as soon as possible.